About Shoving Leopard

 My small hoop house serves as a potting shed in early spring, a hot house in the summer, a curing station in the fall, and a refuge from weather for my hens in the winter.
 I hope to have one or more hoop houses for extended flower production in the not-so-distant future.

-I also grow flowers for weddings and other events.
-Check out the wedding page to learn about the various options.
+I grow flowers for weddings and other events.
+Check out the wedding page to learn about the various options, which include pick-your-own from the labyrinth, bulk, à la carte, and full service.

 I grow garlic, both soft-neck and hard-neck, for local restaurants and for anyone who loves garlic breath.